Red Sonja: Dynamite Comics (2005–present)

-In 2005 Dynamite Comics began publishing Red Sonja.
-The first series, which ran for 80 issues, continued the Marvel Comics' continuity of the character, picking up from where Marvel left off with the character in 1986.
-Dynamite's first series depicts the original Sonja's death in issue #34.
-A new character of the same name, described as a reincarnation, takes her place from issue #35 onward.
-A soft reboot begins in issue #50 using the same continuity as Marvel Comics.
+In 2005, Dynamite Comics began publishing Red Sonja.
+The series debuted with an issue zero written by Michael Avon Oeming and Mike Carey and drawn by Mel Rubi.
+It depicts the original Sonja's death in issue #34.
+A new character of the same name, described as a reincarnation, takes her place from issue #35 through the series end at issue #80.

-At the 2013 Emerald City Comic Con, Dynamite Entertainment, which began publishing Red Sonja comics in 2005, announced that Gail Simone would be writing a new ongoing Red Sonja series with art from Walter Geovani.
+In 2013, Dynamite launched a second ongoing Red Sonja series, written by Gail Simone with art from Walter Geovani.
 Simone noted in interviews that her version was slightly "rebooted", showing the character's beginnings.
 Issue #1 of Simone's run was released in July 2013 to positive reviews.
 The series lasted 18 issues.
-After Simone's run, Dynamite launched a new Red Sonja series in January 2016.
-The book featured Marguerite Bennett as writer, and a redesign of the main character by artist Nicola Scott.
+After Simone's run, Dynamite launched a third Red Sonja series in January 2016.
+The book featured Marguerite Bennett as writer and a redesign of the character by artist Nicola Scott.
 That series lasted six issues.

-In 2017, a new Red Sonja comic series debuted by Amy Chu with art by Carlos Gomez.
+In December 2017, a new Red Sonja comic series debuted with a zero issue priced at 25 cents by writer Amy Chu with art by Carlos Gomez.
 The series ran for 25 issues, ending in 2019.

 In November 2019, a new series by writer Mark Russell and art by Mirko Colak debuted to positive critical reception, leading into a spinoff series called Killing Red Sonja.
 Russell left the series after issue 24 and was replaced with writer Luke Lieberman, with art by Drew Moss.
 The series ran 28 issues.